blockchain-unica/rosetta-smart-contracts/contracts/simple_transfer/solana/anchor/README.md

 ![Simple Transfer Accounts](./SimpleTransfer.png)

-### Deposit Logic
 Once we have the context, we can implement the deposit logic that requires the amount to be deposited to be greater than zero.
-Then, a transfer instruction is crafted to transfer the amount from the sender to the balance holder PDA.
+Then, a transfer instruction is used to transfer the amount from the sender to the balance holder PDA.
 Finally, the balance holder PDA account data is set.

 ```rust
 pub fn deposit(ctx: Context<DepositCtx>, amount_to_deposit: u64) -> Result<()> {